 As the Port Phillip District’s pioneer club, the MCC’s early role was administrative and promotional as well as competitive.
 We played a major role in guiding the game’s destiny until the then Victorian Cricket Association (VCA) took over the reins in 1906.

-MCC was an inaugural member club in the VCA District Cricket competition.
+MCC was an inaugural member club in the Cricket Victoria Premier Cricket competition (formerly VCA District Cricket).
 However, MCC initially did not accept the residential qualification rules and was not permitted to compete for the premiership until the 1914/15 season.

 • MCC Australian Test players